yxj0312/ticketbeast/readme.md

 2. Reliable, don't break for unimportant reasons
 3. Fast, so I run them often
 4. Simple, as few tools as possible, easy to recreate test environment

+# Mock the Stripe API Client vs. Integration Test Aganist Stripe
+## Option  1: Mock the Stripe API Client

+## Pros

+- Tests are fast
+- Tests can run without internet access

+## Cons

+- Tests will pass even if we aren't using Stripe's SDK correctly
+- Tests can't be used to confirm our integration still works if Stripe makes an update to their SDK or API
+- Tests are coupled to a specific implementation; can't refactor to use Guzzle or another Stripe library

+## Option 2: Integration Test Aganist Stripe

+## Pros
+- Tests will fail if we use Stripe's libray incorrectly
+- Tests will fail if Stripe makes a breaking change to their SDK or API that would require us to change our code
+- Tests are still valid even if we change our implementation to use Guzzle or an unoffical Stripe package

+## Cons
+- Tests are slow
+- Tests can't run without internet access